akyoto/hash/README.md

 [![Coverage][coverage-image]][coverage-url]
 [![Sponsor][sponsor-image]][sponsor-url]

-Ultra-fast hashing of arbitrary bytes.
+Ultra-fast hashing of bytes, strings and reader contents.
+The algorithm is meant to be used for cache (in)validation.
+It is about 3 times faster than the popular `xxhash`.

 ## Usage